getstackhead/stackhead/Documentation/Concepts.md

 # Concepts

-This page describes the concepts used by Mackerel.
+This page describes the concepts used by StackHead.

 ## Projects